 Todas las plantas se compartimentan con paneles que forman ángulos rectos, que extienden la geometría del núcleo de comunicaciones, mientras que un muro cortina separa todas las dependencias del exterior.

 The building is perceived as the stacking of a series of volumes that are free from the influence of the architecture of their surroundings and from the rectangular footprint of the site assigned.
 From the first floor these volumes cantilever and are set back to generate terraces.
 The upper floors are separated, partly, from the two adjacent buildings, and their side facades remain windowless but have the same cladding.
 A last sixth floor, where the climate control systems are located, recovers via a cantilever the fragment of the alignment lost on the lower floors along Sant Francesc d’Assís Street.
-Furthermore, the services and vertical communications core is attached to the party wall of the Layret Street building, benefitting from the light of a courtyard that runs along its entire vertical itinerary, which reaches the floor below grade, designed to har
+Furthermore, the services and vertical communications core is attached to the party wall of the Layret Street building, benefitting from the light of a courtyard that runs along its entire vertical itinerary, which reaches the floor below grade, designed to harbor exhibitions and conferences.

 Both the curtain wall and the parapets of the facade terraces, which receive direct sunlight during summer, are protected with brise-soleils made of white fixed aluminum louvers that tilt at different degrees.
 At night, these irregular and superimposed glass boxes, illuminated and covered with louvers, turn the building into an enigmatic lamp traced with light strips of different thicknesses.